 The Viltrox AF 28mm f/2.8 lens includes full auto focus on Nikon, Sony and FujiFilm bodies.
 When mounted to my Nikon camera’s this means you have all regular auto focus functions of the Nikon system.
 So modes like eye-AF, 3d tracking and subject tracking are the same as a original Nikon branded lens.

 Autofocus speed is very acceptable.
-When comparing it to the Nikon Z 26mm f/2.8 the Viltrox wins on pure speed.
+When comparing it to the Nikon Z 26mm f/2.8 the Viltrox is actually a little faster.
 Because of the small lens elements the speed when going from closest focus to infinity is fast.
-It is noticeably quicker than the somewhat slow Nikon26mm lens.
-I think the speed is about the same as the Nikon Z 28mm f/2.8.
+Speed-wise I think it is about the same as the Nikon Z 28mm f/2.8 – the affordable Nikon lens with the plastic mount.

 Minimum focusing distance is 35cm (a little less than 14 inches).
-That is perfectly fine for normal shooting but can be a little long for shooting small details.
-The little Nikon 26mm can focus as close as 20cm from the sensor.
+That is perfectly fine for normal shooting but can be too long for shooting small details.
+In comparison the Nikon Z 26mm f/2.8 can focus as close as 20cm from the sensor.
 This offers some extra flexibility.

 Image quality – sharpness

 Ready to be impressed?
-I was expecting a 109 euro lens that is this small to be soft and deliver low image quality.
+I was expecting a 109 euro lens that is this small to be soft and unsharp images.
 I was wrong!
 This lens offers very acceptable sharpness across the frame.
 Will it rival a Nikon S lens?
 No of course there will be a difference.
 And with the fixed f/4.5 aperture you will also loose some depth of field, so some of the difference in sharpness will also be explained by the aperture.

 Image quality – flares and coatings

-Besides the extreme impact of light you will also see that the overall image is a little less contrasty than the Nikon 26mm f/2.8.
+Besides the extreme impact of light you will also see that the overall image is a little less contrasty than for instance the Nikon 26mm f/2.8.
 This lens has a classic and soft contrast look.
-It is even more pronounced than the Nikon Z 28mm f/2.8 and Nikon Z 40mm f/2 lenses that are known for their classical and softer rendering.
+It is even softer than the Nikon Z 28mm f/2.8 and Nikon Z 40mm f/2 lenses that are known for their classical and softer rendering.

-Same distance, the Nikon is wider at 26mm The Nikon also has more contrast and ‘bite’.
+Same distance, you can easily see the Nikon is wider at 26mm The Nikon also has more contrast, ‘bite’ and definition.

-In the comparison above you can see the difference between the Viltrox and Nikon 26mm in the same situation.
-You can clearly see a difference.
-When zooming in 100% you will also see that the sharpness of the Nikon lens is better than the Viltrox.
-But is it 5x better?
+In the comparison above you can see the difference between the Viltrox and Nikon Z 26mm f/2.8 in the same situation.
+You can see that the Viltrox struggles more with the light coming from behind the car, which emphasizes the lower contrast of the lens.
+When looking at the image at 100% I can clearly see that the sharpness of the Nikon lens is better than the Viltrox.
+But then again the Viltrox costs 109 euro and the Nikon is 579 euro.

 Image quality – Bokeh

 With the wide 28mm focal length and fixed f/4.5 aperture there aren’t many options to blow out the background.
 If you get really close you will get some background blur and it looks fine.
-It’s not extremely smooth, but I wouldn’t have expected it to be.
-It is good enough to not draw any attention to itself as you can see in the image below.
+Here you will be limited by the minimum focusing distance of 35cm.
+The bokeh is not extremely smooth, but I wouldn’t have expected it to be in a wide angle and slower lens.
+But it is good enough to not draw any negative attention to itself as you can see in the image below.

 How is the Viltrox AF 28mm f/2.8 to live with?

 Because of the low weight I’ve taken this lens with me every time I’ve gone out with my camera.
 There is always room in my bag or pocket for it so, there is no reason to leave it at home.
 The package is light and this makes it easy to keep my camera in hand when walking around.
 And the lack of a lens cap makes the lens ready to use at all time.
-This makes this a perfect walk around- or street photography lens.
-The small size will draw much less attention, so most people won’t even notice you.
+This makes it a perfect walk around- or street photography lens.
+Because of the small size if the total package it will draw much less attention, so most people won’t even notice you.
 Of course the image quality isn’t as good as a higher end prime lens, but it is still plenty good for most applications.
-As long as you don’t plan to make wall sized prints or shoot for a glossy magazine the image quality will be more than good enough.
+I don’t think this is the perfect lens for professional work, but it is a fun little lens for personal projects.

 Conclusion

 But that doesn’t mean the Viltrox AF 28mm f/2.8 image quality is bad.
 It has a classic look, softer and less serious.
 If you take in account the limitations of the fixed f/4.5 aperture and think about the angle of light you can take magnificent images with this lens.
 Is it perfect?
-No, its quite far from it.
+No, its not.
 But it is a very capable and fun every day carry lens.
 It will make even the biggest camera’s feel small and nimble.
+And therefor will make it easier to decide to take your camera with you instead of leaving it at home.

 So is it the tiny wonder you are looking for?
 I think it might just be.
 The price is so low at just 109 euros that you can always give it a go and see if you like it.
 Because of the small size there’s no reason not to bring it when you go out.
 I’d say this lens is perfect for walking around, street photography and documenting every day life when you don’t need perfect, clinical images.
 Choose a fun creative filter, shoot in JPEG and just have fun – and fall in love with photography again.